 - If your tooth is fragile, a cap will prevent any breaking, or if you have broken bits, it can hold it in place.

 - Cavities have been a severe problem for many individuals, so if your tooth is covered with a large filling and it doesn’t have its natural structure then probably you need a crown.
+This dentist who offers dental crowns in harrisburg is a great option.

 - The cap could be used to hold the dental bridge in place giving a nice finish.